mkhorasani/Streamlit-Authenticator/README.md

 passwords = ['123','456']
 ```

-* Then use the hasher module to convert the plain text passwords to hashed passwords.
+* Then use the hasher module to convert the plain text passwords to hashed passwords, and remove all plain text passwords from your source code.

 ```python
 hashed_passwords = stauth.hasher(passwords).generate()